sofiakali/frontend-cookbook/pages/testing/Essentials.md

 #### `expect.anything()` & `expect.any(constructor)`

-Useful if you wanna test a function was called with argument bude you don't care about exact value.
+Useful when you wanna test if a function was called with specific argument bud you don't care about exact value.
 The `.any` variant allows you to check a type of the argument.

 ```js
 const mapUsers = (users, mapper) => {